Can You Have Lemon Juice on the Carnivore Diet?

 If they caught an animal, they would not then go and try to source some potatoes and peas to go along with it.

-But if they stumbled across a beehive, would they try and get some honey?
+But would they try to get some honey if they stumbled across a beehive?
 Sure, they would.

-If you want to go even deeper on our history you may find “Sapiens: A Brief History of Humankind” by Yuval Noah Harari to be mentally satiating.
+If you want to go even deeper into our history, you may find “Sapiens: A Brief History of Humankind” by Yuval Noah Harari to be mentally satiating.

 Modern Carnivores

-Our switch from hunters to farmers brought in a dietary shift and our health has suffered ever since.
+Our switch from hunters to farmers brought a dietary shift, and our health has suffered ever since.

-Whilst 90% of that food is varying degrees of rubbish, there will be a meat aisle.
-And you can basically eat as much meat as you can afford to buy.
+While 90% of that food is varying degrees of garbage, there will be a meat aisle.
+And you can basically eat as much meat as you can afford.

 Which is awesome.